maryammsd/Mole/README.md

 - `path-to-target-apps` is the path to the list of target apps' apk files to perform `n` fuzzing process for each simultaneously.
 Please note that you have already added these files to the docker.
 - `n` is the number of fuzzing processes for each app in the target app directory.

+>[!NOTE]
+> Please note that you can change the fuzzing duration in `run-themis.sh` at the line by modifying the value in front of `--time` and adding duration in the format `number[m/h].` m and h refer to minutes and hours measures.

 If you want to use other GUI fuzzing tools, you can check [Themis repository](https://github.com/the-themis-benchmarks/home) and modify the docker by adding other tools.

 ## Crash Reproduction Result
-When the fuzzing process is finished, you can find the output in the docker.
-We log all the exceptions and information about the type of the event (necessary/irrelevant) in a file called `logcat.log.` In this file, each line starts with the *time* and declares the *start* or *end* of a callback execution.
+When the fuzzing process is finished, you can find the output in the docker under `/home/output/` folder.
+For each app, there is a directory named similar to the app file name.
+We log all the exceptions and information about the type of event (necessary/irrelevant) in a file called `logcat.log` under this folder.
+In this file, each line starts with the *time* and declares the *start* or *end* of a callback execution.
 It contains the name of the class and callback function.
 Below is a sample part of a log file we collect:

 ````
 01-05 23:53:24.123  4858  4858 I <FUZZING>: start necessary: access$100 com.ichi2.anki.NavigationDrawerActivity